Chinook dog breed

 About the Chinook

-The Chinook is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Chinook is best matched with experienced owners.
+The Chinook is a large working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Chinook is best matched with experienced owners.
 Typically standing 21 to 27 inches tall at the shoulder and weighing 55 to 70 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Working Dogs group, the Chinook brings a distinct combination of traits that sets it apart.
 The Chinook has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Chinook loves being close to its people and forms strong bonds with every member of the household.